activitystore-sudo/etp-tracker1/Readme.md

 Also on foot it needs to be a pick between Left Right and Dual

-the positions as wel, they should be: GK RB LB WB CB MID CDM/6 CAM/10 LW RW WF ST also can you add before the criterias a dropdown where you pick assessor: Ken Tougher Graham Keane Tadgh Murphy Stefan Persson Maurice Ward Darren Cranston
+the positions as wel, they should be: GK RB LB WB CB MID CDM/6 CAM/10 LW RW WF ST also can you add before the criterias a dropdown where you pick assessor: Ken Tougher, Graham Keane, Tadgh Murphy, Stefan Persson, Maurice Ward, Darren Cranston

-Made with Floot.

 # Instructions